yoomoney/yoomoney-sdk-java/README.md

 ### Conception

-All API methods are represented as classes in package `com.yandex.money.api.methods`.
+All API methods are represented as classes in package `com.yoo.money.api.methods`.

 Some methods require an unique id to get the response.
 To get it use API method `instance-id` passing your *client id*.
 Once obtained *instance id* can be used to perform those methods.